BECAUSE OF THEM…

 Museums and libraries give life.

 And they are my life.
-I am a library and museum practitioner with twenty years experience in leading museums, libraries, and educational initiatives with forward-facing vision.
-As a public historian, I study late 19th and early 20th century African American history with an interdisciplinary specialization in educational history.
+I am a library and museum practitioner with over twenty years experience in leading museums, libraries, and educational initiatives with forward-facing vision.
+As a public historian, I study late 19th and 20th century African American history with an interdisciplinary specialization in educational history.

 My academic and professional pursuits are centered on the notion that Black history is American history and it enriches the lives of all.